Baseline-Blockchain/baseline-node/README.md

   ```
   It prints the 32-byte hex key *and* a WIF string.
 Replace `mining.pool_private_key` (which defaults to `null`) in `config.json` with the hex value.
 Keep both hex + WIF offline.

-  Import the WIF into any wallet (Baseline or external) whenever you need to manually spend pool-held funds.
+  Import the WIF into any wallet (Baseline Cash Wallet or external) whenever you need to manually spend pool-held funds.

 ### 2. Start mining with Stratum
 1. Launch the node with your configured payout key.
 The Stratum listener will come up automatically whenever that key is present.